Salat al-Istikharah: Historical example

 After the death of Muhammad, the method of digging his grave was selected through istikhara.
 During the reign of Yazid ibn Muawiyah, Ibn Jubayr decided to rebuild the Kaaba after three days of istikhara.
+Following the instructions of Caliph Umar (ra), Abd al-Rahman ibn Awf spent three days after Umar's passing engaged in prayer, supplication, and seeking divine guidance (Istikhara), while also consulting with men of wisdom to select the next Caliph.